twplatformlabs/circleci-base-image/README.md

 </div>
 <br />

+**New for 2026: Image now published from ghcr.io**

 Within most teams or organizations, every executor image will require a certain amount of common configuration regardless of the purpose for which it is built.
+The PSK base image, `ghcr.io/twplatformlabs/circleci-base-image`, is an example of such an image.

 Packages that typically fall into this set of shared executor requirements include things like:
 - nonroot USER definition